EmilHvitfeldt/smltar/docs/10_dl_cnn.md

 #> [43] "hous"    "house"   "how"     "hr"      "hs"      "hu"
 ```

-Notice how some of these subword tokens\index{tokenization!subword} are full words and some are parts of words.
-This is what allows the model to be able to "read" long unknown words by combining many smaller sub words.
+Notice how some of these subword tokens\index{tokenization!subword} are full words, and some are parts of words.
+This is what allows the model to be able to "read" long unknown words by combining many smaller subwords.
 We can also look at common long words.